kristinemlarson/gnssrefl/tests/use_cases/use_pmtl.md

 One way to make the gnssir code run faster would be to loosen up the RH precision.
 Since you are using daily averages, it is not necessary to use the default of 5 mm.
-10 mm would suffice. that needs to be hand-edited in the json instructions.
+10 mm would suffice.
+This needs to be hand-edited in the json file.

 Now compute daily averages: